justin-schroeder/vue-playground/vueconf20/README.md

 10:00 - 02 - Damian Dulisz - Validations in the Composition Age
 10:30 - Break 2.0
-11:00 - 03 - Jaime Jones - Demystifying the Vue Lifecycle and other pieces of the Vue instance 11:30 - 04 - Alexander Lichter - SEO in a Vue.js world
+11:00 - 03 - Jaime Jones - Demystifying the Vue Lifecycle and other pieces of the Vue instance 11:30 - 04 - Alexander Lichter - SEO in a Vue.js world - aka 04 nuxt
 12:00 - Lunch 2.0
 13:00 - 05 - Lightning Talks 2.0
 14:00 - Break 2.1